dev-alihsn/simple_mvc/README.md

 simple php project with mvc structure

 ## how to use?
-just run this command on the composer and edit the config file
+just clone the project and open terminal in the project folder and type composer install and edit the config file to add ur db info and ur virtualhost url

 enjoy :)